-At Our Lady of Lourdes, we adhere strictly to the requirement from the Education Act 2002 which included a provision requiring school governing bodies, local education authorities and further education institutions to make arrangements to safeguard and promote the welfare of children.
-We will endeavour to provide a safe and welcoming environment where children are respected and valued.
+At Our Lady of Lourdes, we adhere strictly to the requirements for school governing bodies, local education authorities and further education institutions to make arrangements to safeguard and promote the welfare of children.
+We provide a safe and welcoming environment where children are respected and valued.

 We are a Rights Respecting school.
 Article 19 of the UN Convention on the Rights of the Child (among other articles setting out children's rights and needs) states: